 The posting archives are located here.

-Robert & Karen Cottrell for the years they hosted the archives.
+Our thanks to Robert & Karen Cottrell for the years they hosted the

 Browse the older postings of sff.people.robert-a-heinlein group for serious discussion that directly relates to Heinlein's work.